We believe in being transparent about the work that we do, our finances and performance and the care and treatment we provide.

-We currently publish information on our safe staffing levels, mortality (death) reviews, expenditure and gender pay gap reports: 2017 Report, 2018 Report ,2019 Report and 2020 Report, which includes Ethnicity Pay Gap report.
+We currently publish information on our safe staffing levels, mortality (death) reviews, expenditure and gender pay gap reports: 2017 Report, 2018 Report ,2019 Report and 2020 Report, (includes Ethnicity Pay Gap report), 2021 report.

 South West London and St George’s NHS Mental Health Trust is committed to delivering good governance and has always expected its staff and directors to meet the highest standards of business conduct.

 The Bribery Act 2010 came into force on 1 July 2011.
 The aim of the act is to tackle bribery and corruption in both the private and public sector.

 The Act defines the following key offences with regard to bribery:

 - Active bribery (offering, promising or giving a bribe);

 - Passive bribery (requesting, agreeing to receive or accepting a bribe); and